The change of preference period explained for Year 12s

 What is the change of preference period?

-As a soon-to-be Year 12 leaver (woo hoo!) you probably already know there are various times throughout the year when students can rearrange their university course preferences.
+As a soon-to-be Year 12 graduate (woo hoo!) you probably already know there are various times throughout the year when students can rearrange their university course preferences.
 These times are known as change of preference periods.

 Once you know your results, you might like to re-order your preferences because you did better in your exams than you expected, your ATAR was lower than expected, or you’ve just changed your mind about what you want to study in 2025.